 This Moderate Resolution Imaging Spectroradiometer (MODIS) image was taken on March 17, 2004 by the Aqua satellite.
 The large image provided above is at MODIS maximum resolution of 250 meters per pixel.
 The image is also available at 500 meters per pixel.
+Ash Plume From Soufreire Hills Volcano caused a lot of damage.

 Credit: Image courtesy Jeff Schmaltz, MODIS Land Rapid Response Team at NASA GSFC